 In terms of additional or new kinds of information that would be valuable to caregivers, the top two types of information identified in the survey are: information/help in working with formal agencies (88 percent) and information about changes in laws (87 percent).

 - Information about how to work with formal agencies: Because caregivers' responsibilities expand far beyond carrying out daily living tasks and often include identifying, coordinating and arranging for home and community-based long term care for their loved ones, they need information on how to navigate the complex health and long term care system and need unbiased and accurate information on available long term care services and supports within their community.
-The NY Connects: Choices for Long Term Care program can address this need as it is designed to help individuals identify and access appropriate levels and types of services.
+The NY Connects: Your Link to Long Term Services and Supports program can address this need as it is designed to help individuals identify and access appropriate levels and types of services.
 However, there is a need for more public education and marketing of NY Connects in order for caregivers to become more aware of its availability.

 - Information about changes in laws: Caregivers often have law-related concerns about older adults in their care, including legal issues surrounding long-term care, surrogate decision-making, individual rights, guardianship, housing, social security, elder abuse, Medicare, Medicaid, and other public benefit programs.
 In addition, caregivers also need to be aware of certain rights they are entitled to.
 For example, under the federal Family Medical Leave Act and other state provisions, they are allowed to take a leave to care for their loved ones without losing their jobs.
 Knowing what laws have been changed and how the changes may affect them can ease their stress and help them to care for their loved ones longer.